stephtzeng/autograder/README.md

 train_model_gce_REG.py
 ```

-Note that the RNN must be run on a GPU with Tensorflow 1.13 (other versions have different functions) and Keras.
+Note that the RNN must be run on a GPU with Tensorflow 1.13 (other versions have different keras functions implemented) and Keras.

 The script will run through varying combinations of L1 and L2 regularizations on the input, bias and recurrent
 weights of the LSTM 1-layer model.
 Note that the script can be run on both binary and multiclass datasets.
 Also note that